Minderoo-OceanOmics-Centre-UWA/OceanOmics-amplicon-nf/docs/parameters.md

 - [outdir](#outdir) - Directory where output files will be published
 - [binddir](#bind_dir) - Directory to bind to the Docker images (e.g., /scratch)
 - [dbfiles](#dbfiles) - List of Blast database files in quote marks (e.g., "path/to/db/\*").
 In a config file, you can provide the path to files from multiple databases.
+- [dbfiles2](#dbfiles2) - List of Blast database files in quote marks (e.g., "path/to/db/\*").
+In a config file, you can provide the path to files from multiple databases.
+This is used when the user also selects `--blast_twice`.
 - [filter_table](#filter_table) - Optional .csv file to filter out unwanted taxa.
 First column should be called `level`, and second column should be called `name`.
 For example, one row might have domain in the `level` column and Bacteria in the `name` column.
 - [fw_primer](#fw_primer) - Your forward primer.
 Can be a semi-colon seperated list of primers.
 - [rv_primer](#rv_primer) - Your reverse primer.
 Can be a semi-colon seperated list of primers.